SimonO7/Minute-Math-Quiz/README.md

 ### How to play:
 1. Choose the operations and level of difficulty.
 2. Press Start.
 3. Answer the math question on the screen!
 Press Enter to submit the answer.
-The answer may be a positive or negative integer (so no decimals).
+The answer may be a positive or negative integer (no decimal numbers or fractions).
 4. If the answer is correct, a new question will appear.
 5. If the answer is incorrect, you have to answer it again correctly before you can move to next question.